 On November 18th, a group of PHC faculty members and representatives from Holtzman Energy came together to pray over and officially dedicate PHC’s newest learning space.

-Four key faculty members are the powerhouse of the ESS program; Dr. Mark T. Mitchell, Dean of Academic Affairs and Professor of Government, Dr. Tracey McGrath, Assistant Professor of Math and Physics, Dr. Marissa Estep, Assistant Professor of Chemistry, and Dr. David Lee, Assistant Professor of Biology and Earth Science.
+Four key faculty members are the powerhouse of the ESS program; Dr. Mark T. Mitchell, Dean of Academic Affairs and Professor of Government, Dr. Tracey McGrath, Assistant Professor of Math and Physics, Dr. Marissa Walraven, Assistant Professor of Chemistry, and Dr. David Lee, Assistant Professor of Biology and Earth Science.

-Dr. Marissa Estep, with her Ph.D. in Chemistry and a specialization in Quantum Chemistry will help move the Environmental Science and Stewardship program forward.
+Dr. Marissa Walraven, with her Ph.D. in Chemistry and a specialization in Quantum Chemistry will help move the Environmental Science and Stewardship program forward.
 For her, the lab represents a change in the big picture of what the college will be able to do.

 “PHC is known for its rigorous academics—we have done a fantastic job in the past at sending people to law school and to other areas of influence.
 But PHC didn’t have the ability to send people to medical school or get people ready for careers in science policy.
 And this new lab signifies the start of our ability to offer the background they need to go into those kinds of science careers and influence the public sphere from that direction.”